crownedgrouse/slogan/README.md

 ```go
 slogan.SetVerbosity(0) // Silent totally logs
 ```
-By setting verbosity, all logs with level lower or equal will be generated if no immediate exit on error was set :
+By setting verbosity, all logs with level lower or equal will be generated (if no immediate exit on error was set and no error occured) :

 ```go
 log.SetExitOnError(true) // Exit if log level reach Error or higher.
 ```
-If the case, the error message is generated and a debug level may appear, depending current verbosity, indicating that an immediate exit occured, and telling what it the program exit code.
+If the case, the error message is generated and a debug level may appear, depending current verbosity, indicating that an immediate exit occured, and telling what is the program exit code.
 The exit code is equal to the level reached by the last fatal error, i.e 1 (emergency) to 4 (error) , or even 5 if warning considered error.

 ### Formats ###